edwardgallyot/CSynth50/README.md

 #### Why C?

-Fundamentally I'm using C here for performance.
+Fundamentally, I'm using C here for performance.
 I have tried to build similar apps in python and there is no way of effectively working with anything realtime.

 I chose to use C and the librarys I have added in the credits section because it is the language